Fairness-aware Contextual Dynamic Pricing with Strategic Buyers: Simulation Study

 \subsection{Regret Comparison}

 Buyers' perception of fairness is crucial.
 In our policy, we incorporate the learning process of fairness for buyers, which discourages strategic behaviors.
 We set $B=3$ and $\tau=10$.
 Figure \ref{fig6} shows the regrets of our policy and the compared benchmark policy without buyers' fairness learning.
 The benchmark policy exhibits larger regrets compared to ours.
 When buyers use a neural network to learn the price difference, the regret is smaller compared to using decision tree regression.
 This is because the neural network is more effective at modeling the price, and presents a smaller $H(T)$ defined in Theorem \ref{thm2}, leading to a smaller regret.
+We illustrate the estimation errors of $\delta$ via the neural network and decision tree models in Figure~\ref{fignn} in Section B of the appendix.
 In all subsequent experiments, we will concentrate on using the neural network as the buyer's learning method.